 Tower climbs are a wonderful way to bring students and staff together to experience a wildly different view of campus and the landscape of Durham.

-However, the Chapel tower is not open to the public (including family members), and climbs are restricted to groups directly affiliated with the University.
+However, the Chapel tower is not open to the public (including family members or guests), and climbs are restricted to groups directly affiliated with the University.
 Climbs must be sponsored by at least one full-time Duke faculty or staff member.
 Please note that, while a Residence Coordinator (RC) can sponsor a climb, a Resident Assistant (RA) and Graduate Residate (GR) cannot.

 To schedule a climb, please email firstname.lastname@example.org and include the words “Tower Climb” in your subject line.
 Please allow 30 minutes for every 15 people who will be climbing the tower.
 For example, if you have 30 people who will be climbing, allow 1 hour for the event.
 There is a minimum of 3 adults per climb.
 Groups wishing to arrange for more than 2 consecutive climbs must make additional, special arrangements.